-Citibank SD is a national banking association headquartered in Sioux Falls, South Dakota.
-Citibank SD is a wholly-owned subsidiary of Citigroup Inc., or "Citigroup," and an affiliate of Citibank.
-See "Summary of Parties to the Transaction-Affiliations, Certain Relationships and Related Transactions" in this prospectus supplement.
+Citibank (South Dakota), National Association ("Citibank SD") is a national banking association headquartered in Sioux Falls, South Dakota.
 Under the subservicing agreement, Citibank SD, as sub-servicer, will sub-service the trust student loans on behalf of the issuing entity.
 SLC has outsourced a substantial portion of its operations, including the origination and servicing of its student loan portfolio, to Citibank SD.
-Citibank SD employees assist with the origination and servicing of student loans and also provide credit card services to Citigroup customers.
+Citibank SD has a facility located in Sioux Falls, South Dakota.
+Employees located at this facility assist with the origination and servicing of student loans and also provide credit card services to Citigroup customers.
 This arrangement with Citibank SD allows SLC to use the substantial employee base that Citibank SD has for servicing its credit card customers and creates certain operating and personnel efficiencies that would not otherwise be afforded SLC if SLC's loan portfolio were originated and serviced by its own employees.
-As of March 31, 2007, Citibank SD was servicing over \$32 billion in student loans.
+As of March 31, 2007, Citibank SD was servicing over \$30 billion in student loans.